xwu/NumericAnnex/README.md

 ## Requirements

-NumericAnnex now requires Xcode 9 beta 5 or later, or a recent development snapshot of Swift 4.0 that includes the revised numeric protocols.

-On Apple platforms, it requires the Security framework for cryptographically secure random bytes.
+NumericAnnex requires Swift 4.0.
+On Apple platforms, it also requires the Security framework for cryptographically secure random bytes.

 ## Installation